Alexandrov spaces with maximal number of extremal points: Preliminary statements

-The base $n=2$ follows because of condition 2.
-Suppose 'good' space of dimension $n-1$ is $\RR^n/\Gamma$ or $S^n/\Gamma$.
-Then for any $n$-dimensional 'good' space $P$ and any point $x\in P$ the unit tangent space $U_xP$ is a spherical polyhedral space that inherited properties 1. and 2. and hence is 'good'.
-Hence by induction hypothesis $U_xP=S^n/\Gamma$ and $P$ is an orbifold, this proves induction step.
+We prove by inverse induction on dimension that every 'good' space is isometric to $\RR^n/\Gamma$ or $S^n/\Gamma$.
+The base $k=2$ follows because of Condition 2.
+Suppose any 'good' space of dimension $k-1$ is isometric to $\RR^{k-1}/\Gamma$ or $S^{k-1}/\Gamma$.
+Then for any $k$-dimensional 'good' space $P$ and any point $x\in P$ the unit tangent space $\Sigma_xP$ is a spherical polyhedral space which inherits properties (1) and (2) and hence is 'good'.
+Hence by the induction hypothesis $\Sigma_xP=S^k/\Gamma$ and $P$ is an orbifold.
+This proves the induction step.

 \qeds